Background of the Russo-Georgian War: Russian interests

-Historically, empires have clashed over the geopolitically important region of the Caucasus, whose fortune lies in the fact that it can fulfill not only the role of bridge between neighboring regions and powers.
+Historically, empires have clashed over the geopolitically important region of the Caucasus.
 Transcaucasia lies between the Russian region of the North Caucasus and the Middle East, constituting a "buffer zone" between Russia and the Middle East.
 It borders Turkey and Iran.
 The strategic importance of the region has made it a security concern for Russia.
 Significant economic reasons, including access to major petroleum reserves, further affects interest in Transcaucasia.
 Rule over Transcaucasia, according to Swedish academic Svante Cornell, would allow Russia to manage Western involvement in Central Asia, an area of geopolitical importance.

 The crucial state of the Caucasus region is Georgia.
 Sway over Georgia means strategic sway over Eurasia.
 Russia saw the Black Sea coast and being adjacent to Turkey as invaluable strategic attributes of Georgia and regards the Turkish influence as a risk to its interests in the Caucasus.
 The coastline of Abkhazia and shady businesses in Abkhazia and South Ossetia also incentivised Russian security system to become involved in Georgia's affairs.
 Russia had more vested interests in Abkhazia than in South Ossetia, since the Russian military deployment on the Black Sea coast was seen as vital to Russian influence in the Black Sea.
 Before the early 2000s, South Ossetia was originally intended as a tool to retain a grip on Georgia.
 Russia also understood the significance of the influence of South Ossetia on the situation in North Ossetia and the stability in the entire North Caucasus.